Ab Gypsy Major

 The A flat Gypsy Major consists of seven notes.
 These can be described as intervals, based on semi-notes or steps on the guitar fingerboard, written as 1 - 3 - 1 - 2 - 1 - 3 - 1 from the first note to the next octave.

-The scale can be played on the guitar from different starting positions in which Ab functions as the root tone.
+The scale can be played on the guitar from different starting positions in which Ab functions as the tonic.